lbdyck/savelab/README.md

       should look at using zigi (https://zigi.rocks) for the clone and installation.

+Note 2: The three REXX Execs: COBLAB, REXXLAB, and SAVELAB all have
+        labels saved in the savelab.export file.
+Use the command `savelab import savelab.export` to reapply and then `savelab save` to save the labels in your ISPF table.

+        By doing this you keep the labels active and usable in case you make changes.

 This dataset contains the following members (which have meaningful ISPF stat userids):